Cellular respiration: Glycolysis

 Out of the cytoplasm it goes into the Krebs cycle with the acetyl CoA.
 It then mixes with CO_{2} and makes 2 ATP, NADH, and FADH.
 From there the NADH and FADH go into the NADH reductase, which produces the enzyme.
 The NADH pulls the enzyme's electrons to send through the electron transport chain.
 The electron transport chain pulls H^{+} ions through the chain.
 From the electron transport chain, the released hydrogen ions make ADP for an result of 32 ATP.
 Lastly, ATP leaves through the ATP channel and out of the mitochondria.

 Glycolysis is a metabolic pathway that takes place in the cytosol of cells in all living organisms.
-Glycolysis can be literally translated as "sugar splitting", and occurs regardless of oxygen's presence or absence.
+Glycolysis literally means "sugar splitting", and occurs regardless of oxygen's presence or absence.
 The process converts one molecule of glucose into two molecules of pyruvate (pyruvic acid), generating energy in the form of two net molecules of ATP.
 Four molecules of ATP per glucose are actually produced, but two are consumed as part of the preparatory phase.
 The initial phosphorylation of glucose is required to increase the reactivity (decrease its stability) in order for the molecule to be cleaved into two pyruvate molecules by the enzyme aldolase.
 During the pay-off phase of glycolysis, four phosphate groups are transferred to four ADP by substrate-level phosphorylation to make four ATP, and two NADH are also produced during the pay-off phase.
 The overall reaction can be expressed this way: